 - 1. Install the generator set in its own compartment.
 See Figures 3-1 and 3-2. - 2.
-If any part of the compartment is above the vehicle floor, separate the compartment from the vehicle interior and fuel supply with a vapor-tight wall. - 3.
-Line the compartment walls with 26-gauge galvanized steel or a material of comparable strength and fire resistance (see NFPA 70, NEC and California Title 25 for complete details).
+The compartment must provide a vapor-tight, fire-resistive barrier between the genset and the interior of the vehicle.
+Use approved materials (26 gauge galvanized steel or equivalent).
+See the NEC (NFPA 70) and California Title 25 for details.